annesh07/vimixr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# CVI
+# vimixr

 <!-- badges: start -->

 [![R-CMD-check](https://github.com/annesh07/CVI/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/annesh07/CVI/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of CVI is to perform collapsed Variational Inference for DPMM
+The goal of **vimixr** is to perform collapsed Variational Inference for DPMM using adaptive inference on the DP concentration parameter as well as covariance hyper-parameter of DP base distribution.

 ## Installation

-You can install the development version of CVI from [GitHub](https://github.com/) with:
+You can install the development version of **vimixr** from [GitHub](https://github.com/) with:

 ``` r